 To return equipment to FTCA, contact Customer Service (see the following section) for a Return Material Authorization (RMA) number.
+Full RMA policy can be found in the back of this manual on pages I-4 and I-5.

 Repackaging

 Return the equipment in a container that provides maximum protection during shipping and handling.
 If the original cartons and packaging material are no longer available, package the power converter and flashhead separately as described in the following subsections.